Srikanthholo/XR/Packages.md

 4. Click on Submit for Review button.

-### Note:
+#Note:
-1. On submitting the package for review, the admin will get notified and after review they will approve or reject the package.
+- On submitting the package for review, the admin will get notified and after review they will approve or reject the package.
-2. You will be notified via email when the package gets approved or rejected by admin
+-You will be notified via email when the package gets approved or rejected by admin